Come learn how to pick, cook, and can your own Mustang Grape Jelly. Tart, sweet, and wild. This grape jelly is gonna knock your socks off!

 Pour out the juice through some cheese cloth and you’ll catch a lot of the sludge.

-You can harvest the crystals by scraping them off the sides.
-Bake them at 200 degrees on some parchment paper until they are dry and then grind them into a more fine powder.
+You can harvest the crystals by scraping them off the sides of the container the juice sat in, while in the fridge.
+Use a dehydrator or bake them at 200 degrees on some parchment paper until they are dry and then grind them into a more fine powder.
 Now you’ve made your own pink cream of tartar!
 Awesome!

-We used our to make some meringue cookies.
+We used ours to make some meringue cookies.
 They were delicious with just the tiniest hint of grape flavor.

 Let’s Make that Mustang Grape Jelly Finally!